MileHacker Logo

 Optimal Times for Exploration

 Spring (March to May) brings mild temperatures, typically ranging from 10-25°C (50-77°F).
 Rainfall is moderate, and humidity comfortable.
-Spring is when the city's gardens burst with blossoms, forming an especially scenic time.
+Spring is at the time the city's gardens burst with blossoms, forming an especially scenic time.
 Autumn (September to November) is the prime visiting period.
 Temperatures remain mild and dry, usually between 15-25°C (59-77°F).
 Clear skies and crisp air create perfect conditions for touring and outdoor activities.

 Summer (From june To august) in Yangzhou can be hot and humid, with temperatures often above 30°C (86°F).
 Frequent thunderstorms occur.
-Winter (December to February) is cold, with temperatures from 0-10°C (32-50°F).
+Winter (Between december And february) is cold, with temperatures from 0-10°C (32-50°F).
 Light snowfall is possible, but the season is generally dry and chilly.

 Seasonal Highlights